Artisans. Architects. Craftsmen. Designers.

 Principal; AIA, NCARB, LEED AP

-The common theme of said work is people.
-Andrew believes that architecture can influence people's experiences, on both a personal and communal level, in many positive ways.
-Be it a home that is part of an affordable housing project, a new passion illuminated at an art museum, a healthier lifestyle choice made at a health clinic, a new career housed in an office or friendships formed over dinner at a restaurant, Andrew's goal is to help people and communities realize the full potential of their architectural endeavors.
+Andrew believes that people are the most important factor in a successful design project.
+Having been exposed to the intricate process of how individual projects contribute to the successful growth of cities lead him to this appreciation.
+Architecture and the built environment can influence people's experiences, on both a personal and communal level.
+Whether it is a home found in an affordable housing project, a new passion illuminated at an art museum, a healthier lifestyle choice made at a health clinic, a new career fostered in an office or friendships formed over dinner at a restaurant; Andrew's passion is guiding communities and individuals to realize their architectural endeavors.

 As a native of Los Angeles, Cesar is committed to the progressive growth of the city.
 Previously, while working for PSL Architects, Cesar took on multiple affordable housing projects, which resulted in constructed living spaces for many LA communities.
 While his work was focused primarily on residential projects, it became painfully apparent to him that Los Angeles was far then, and is still far now, from providing adequate affordable housing for all of its residents.